5 common family challenges around the holidays and how to navigate them, according to therapists

 Before entering these situations, remember it's likely not the time to rehash old (or even current) problems.
 Instead, prepare to "just be cordial," Mairanz advises.

-"Just because it's holiday time and families around, it doesn't mean that you have any obligations towards reconciling things that you're not ready to reconcile," she says.
+"Just because it's holiday time and family's around, it doesn't mean that you have any obligations towards reconciling things that you're not ready to reconcile," she says.

 Uncomfortable questions